seahorce-scidac/REMORA/paper/paper.md

 # Acknowledgements

-Funding for this work was provided by the U.S. Department of Energy Office of Energy Efficiency and Renewable Energy Wind Energy Technologies Office.
+Funding for this work was provided by the U.S. Department of Energy Office of Science.
-We acknowledge the help of the AMReX team in developing and supporting new AMReX features needed by ERF.
+We acknowledge the help of the AMReX team in developing and supporting new AMReX features needed by REMORA.
 The work at LBNL was supported by the U.S. Department of Energy under contract No. DE-AC02-05CH11231.
 The work at PNNL was supported by the U.S. Department of Energy under contract No.
+The work at ANL was supported by the U.S. Department of Energy under contract No.

 # References